 SocINDEX with full text by EBSCO - search Sociology periodicals

-*** Save time: Search the 4 EBSCO databases listed above concurrently by selecting each one from the "Choose Databases" link from within any one of the above 4 EBSCO databases
+*** Save time: Search all 5 of the above EBSCO databases concurrently by selecting each one from the "Choose Databases" link from within any one of the above EBSCO databases

 B. Accessing Periodicals